drand/drand/demo/README.md

 ## What the demo is doing

-It prints out many information on its standard output so you can see what are the steps the demo is performing:
+It prints out much information on its standard output so you can see what are the steps the demo is performing:
-* Setting a up a new network from scratch (running the DKG)
+* Setting up a new network from scratch (running the DKG)
 * Getting some beacons
-* Stopping a node and checking network is still alive
+* Stopping a node and checking the network is still alive
-* Getting node back and checking it has catched up the chain
+* Getting node back and checking it has caught up the chain
 * Doing a resharing to an extended group
-* Checking the new network produces valid random beacons
+* Checking if the new network produces valid random beacons

 ## Run the demo